 How do we develop broad shoulders?

 Developing broad shoulders involves using our strengths to stand up under and even prevent offenses as well as allowing the Holy Spirit to work in our weaknesses to help us struggle through offenses.
-Broad shoulders also come through disciplines similar to what football players use to become physically strong and skilled.
+Broad shoulders also come through disciplines like what football players use to become physically strong and skilled.

 - Build on natural ability.
 Know your personality and temperament and build on the strengths that come naturally.
 If talking out a frustration helps you let go of offenses, find a safe person to listen.
 If writing them out helps, do that.
 Maybe physical activity such as running or tennis helps you let offenses go.
 Find what works to release tension, and then employ it regularly to ward off lingering offenses.

 - Be a spotter.
 When lifting especially heavy weights, spotters need to be present to assure safety.
-In a non-physical sense, being a spotter means seeking to meet others needs rather than focusing on having your own needs met.
+In a non-physical sense, being a spotter means seeking to meet needs rather than focusing on having your own needs met.
 Look for ways to serve rather than be served.

-Within all of these steps, always rely on the Holy Spirit’s guidance.
+Within all these steps, always rely on the Holy Spirit’s guidance.
 We can develop broad shoulders only so far on our own to possibly achieve the world’s standards.
 Going beyond what the world considers acceptable and doing what pleases God rather than man requires supernatural intervention.
 This happens by moving forward even in fear and committing your way to the Lord.
 It happens by realizing weaknesses and allowing God to be glorified as He makes the impossible happen.